 - Dingle Gin produces exceptionally smooth gin and vodka.
 You can take a tour of the distillery on the outskirts of Dingle, in the southwest Gaeltacht region of Ireland.

 - Murphy’s Ice Cream makes all their own ice cream by hand, the old fashioned way, without artificial dyes or flavorings, using all locally sourced materials.
 Try their fun flavors like caramel honeycomb, caramelised brown bread and dingle gin.
+So good!

 - The Atlantic Irish Seaweed company offers seaweed walks along the beach, informative talks about the benefits of seaweed and gourmet tastings.
 It’s so worth learning about seaweed and you’d be amazed at how seaweed can be turned into food.
 Ice cream anyone?